A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Introduction

 Performing population studies of the stellar and compact remnant binaries found in \emph{Gaia} DR3 requires understanding the selection effects of the NSS catalog.
 The \emph{Gaia} collaboration cautions that this is non-trivial to derive from their processing pipeline \citep{Halbwachs:2023}.
 Furthermore, all \emph{Gaia} data releases so far, including DR3, only provide model parameters, and not the individual photometric, spectroscopic, or astrometric measurements; without the starting input, it is not possible to exactly reproduce the processing pipeline or perform injection and recovery tests.

 In this paper, we perform an empirical forward model of the \emph{Gaia} NSS astrometric orbits catalog.
 We focus on the solutions that have an astrometric orbit (as compared to those that only have a spectroscopic orbit) as our primary goal is to understand the selection function of stellar-mass black hole + star binaries, which have thus far only been found in the astrometric orbits catalog.
-Our forward modeling approach uses analytic and simple prescriptions to approximate the steps in the construction of the catalog.
-This is a complementary approach to that of \cite{Kareem}, who forward model individual observations at the expense of computational cost; more discussion on the tradeoffs between the two approaches is presented in \S \ref{sec:Comparison to El-Badry et al. 2024}.
+However, we emphasize that the selection function is applicable to any type of binary system, e.g., star + star, or star + planet.
+The selection function is defined in terms of observables (e.g., the size of the photocenter's orbit; Equation \ref{eq:photocenter}).
+Although different companion luminosities and masses will result in different observables and thus different detection probabilities, \emph{Gaia} is agnostic to whether the secondary component of an unresolved binary is a star, planet, or black hole.
+The purpose of the selection function is to quantify how different those detection probabilities are.

+Our forward modeling approach combines analytic models and results from the individual-epoch forward modeling of \cite{Kareem} to produce fast, empirical functions to calculate the probability of a source being included in the NSS astrometric orbits catalog.